- Low APRs: 5.99% - 17.99%

 PenFed Personal Loan Requirements & Application Info

-In order to be eligible to receive a PenFed personal loan, you will need to be a member of Pentagon Federal Credit Union.
-Anyone can join for free, but to become a member, you’ll also need to open a PenFed savings or share account with at least a $5 initial deposit.
+- Membership: In order to be eligible to receive a PenFed personal loan, you will need to be a member of Pentagon Federal Credit Union.
+Anyone can join for free, though you’ll need to open a PenFed savings account with at least a $5 initial deposit.

 PenFed Personal Loan Reviews & Transparency